doyubkim/fluid-engine-dev/INSTALL.md

 cd build
 cmake .. -G"Visual Studio 14 2015 Win64"
 ```
+> Again, pass `-DJET_TASKING_SYSTEM=TBB`, `-DJET_TASKING_SYSTEM=OpenMP` or `-DJET_TASKING_SYSTEM=CPP11Threads` to the `cmake` command in order to explicitly enable either Intel TBB , OpenMP, or C++11 thread-based multithreading backend.
+If not specified, the build script will try to use Intel TBB first.
+If not found, it will fall back to OpenMP and then C++11 threads.

 This will generate 64-bit version of VS 2015 solution and projects.
 (To build with Visual Studio 2017, just replace the parameter with `Visual Studio 15 2017 Win64`.)
 Once executed, you can find `jet.sln` solution file in the `build` directory.
 Open the solution file and hit `Ctrl + Shift + B` to build the entire solution.
 Set `unit_tests` as a start-up project and hit `Ctrl + F5` to run the test.